 Dr. Scott Grover serves as Director of Clinical Services, overseeing training, counseling and consulting services.
 As a licensed clinical psychologist, he has helped train mental health professionals at large metropolitan hospitals in the delivery of cutting edge trauma treatments.
 He is particularly interested in research related to training humanitarian aid workers for high risk environments and the psychological aspects of security training.
 Scott enjoys backpacking, snow skiing, teaching, and playing soccer with peers and his children.

-Dr. James D. Guy is President and Cofounder, responsible for donor relationships, board development, and long-range planning.
+Dr. James D. Guy is Executive Director and Cofounder, responsible for donor relationships, board development, and long-range planning.
 As a licensed clinical psychologist, researcher, and educator with 40 years of experience, Jim combines theory and practice to lead the Institute.
 Jim enjoys outdoor recreation, sports, and time with his four children

 Roslyn Hernández is Resource Innovations Lead, creating content and educational resources for the Headington Institute's online learning platforms.
 Roslyn has lived internationally and is passionate about film and photography.
 Prior to joining the Institute, Roslyn worked as a youth mentor and educator.